Decision problems on geometric tilings: The domino problem is undecidable on every set of tilings

-For each placeholder tile $\tile_0$ in $\tileset_0$, we define a coloured tile $\tile$ for each $\Sigma$-labelling of the coding cells.
-We note $\tileset$ the set of coloured tiles obtained from this process.
-As the shapeset is finite, the size of the shapes is bounded; assuming each tile in $\tileset_0$ contains at most $n$ coding cells, it defines at most $|\Sigma|^n$ coloured tiles, so $\tileset$ is finite.
+We now decorate each placeholder tile $\tile_0$ in $\tileset_0$, using the alphabet of the SFT $(A,F)$: we define a coloured tile $\tile$ for each possible $A$-labelling of the coding cells.
+We denote by $\tileset$ the set of coloured tiles obtained from this process.
+As the shapeset is finite, the diameter of the shapes is bounded and therefore they contain a bounded number of coding cells; assuming each tile in $\tileset_0$ contains at most $n$ coding cells, it defines at most $|A|^n$ coloured tiles, so $\tileset$ is finite.